idris-lang/Idris2/docs/source/backends/javascript.rst

 ***********************************
-Javascript and Node Code Generators
+Browser and Node Code Generators
 ***********************************

 There are two javascript code generators, ``node`` and ``javascript``.
 There are two